raymoniot/raymoniot.github.io/content/en/docs/web/plant-center/_index.md

 ---
-title: Power Station Center
+title: Plant Center
-description: The power station module can summarize and display the added power station data information for management, and supports power station query, adding power stations, viewing power station details, following power stations, editing power stations, deleting power stations and exporting/refreshing power station data.
-It satisfies your management and data viewing of the power stations.
-The platform supports power station business types such as photovoltaic systems, battery systems, household energy storage, commercial power stations, etc.
+description: The plant module can summarize and display the added plant data information for management, and supports plant query, adding plants, viewing plant details, following plants, editing plants, deleting plants and exporting/refreshing plant data.
+It satisfies your management and data viewing of the plants.
+The platform supports plant business types such as photovoltaic systems, battery systems, household energy storage, commercial plants, etc.
 weight: 6
 ---